dkarthe/webjeda-blog/_posts/2016-12-23-how-to-make-a-new-page-in-jekyll.md

 and Jekyll will keep the HTML code inside the ```blank``` template where {% raw %}{{ content }}{% endraw %} is defined!

 These are the ways you can create a new page in Jekyll blog.
 There can be other ways as well.
-If you find a cooler way then please let me know.
+Let me know if you find a better way to do it.
 Subscribe for more cool stuff!

 Thanks for reading!